lenon/stonks/README.md

 # stonks

-Python scripts that I use to keep track of my investments portfolio
+Python scripts that I use to keep track of my investments portfolio.